KeepLearning — the largest collection of campus resources for remote learning in response to a health emergency for students

 Can I earn academic credit?

 Yes—most online courses carry 5 academic credits, and many fulfill General Education requirements.
-You can also view online courses by GE.
+View all courses (includes credit units and GE)

 What are the technical requirements for taking an online course?

 Most courses require:

 - Access to a computer with a reliable internet connection

 - A microphone